Skip to Content

 What Is A Ghost Pepper

-The ghost pepper, or bhut jolokia, is a pepper variety discovered in India.
-It is thought to be a capsicum chinense variety that was at some point likely crossed with a capsicum frutescens variety.
-It is now well known for its intense heat and unique, wrinkly shape.
+The ghost pepper, or bhut jolokia, is a pepper variety originally discovered in India.
+It is thought to be a Capsicum chinense variety that was at some point likely crossed with a Capsicum frutescens variety.
+It is now well-known for its intense heat and unique, wrinkly shape.

 Where Is The Ghost Pepper From?

-All capsicum chinense varieties originated in South America and across the West Indies.
+All Capsicum chinense varieties likely originated in South America and across the West Indies.
 One of the oldest peppers was found over 6,000 years ago, fully preserved in a cave in Peru.

 The ghost pepper is thought to have origins in Trinidad where many of the world’s hottest peppers are found.
-Eventually, it made its way to Assam and Nagaland, India by way of travel or by local plant breeding.
+Eventually, it made its way to Assam and Nagaland, India by way of human trade.

 Red Ghost Peppers